 The Mobility Authority shall take all steps to ensure that compliance standards are effectively communicated to all employees by requiring participation in training and by distributing information that explains the requirements of this Program.
 A copy of the Program, including any amendments and all related documents will be included in the Employee Handbook.
 Training will be held during orientation and periodically thereafter.
 An employee who violates any provision of the Program is subject to disciplinary action up to and including termination.
 All employees shall perform their official duties in a lawful, professional, and ethical manner; practice responsible stewardship of organizational resources, and report any conduct or activity that they believe to be in violation of this Program.
 If an employee has a concern about the legitimacy or appropriateness of any employee act, he/she should promptly discuss the matter with his/her manager or with the Human Resources Manager.
-No employee who, in good faith, reports an alleged incident of noncompliance who participates in an investigation of an alleged incident of noncompliance shall be subjected to discrimination, reprisal or retaliation in any form because of having made such a report or participating in such an investigation.
+No employee who, in good faith, reports an alleged incident of noncompliance shall be subjected to discrimination, reprisal or retaliation in any form because of having made such a report or participating in such an investigation.